 “Watkins’ book shares with us for the first time the many firsthand accounts, in great detail, of gay men navigating a gay lifestyle in Florida’s panhandle. . . .
 Many of the stories in the book are as entertaining as they are educational and informative.”—South Florida Gay News

 “A fascinating look at queer life in the Florida Panhandle.
-A welcome addition to the scholarship on the queer past, queer geography, and Florida history.”—Stacy Braukman, author of Communists and Perverts Under the Palms: The Johns Committee in Florida, 1956–1965
+A welcome addition to the scholarship on the queer past, queer geography, and Florida history.”—Stacy Braukman, author of Communists and Perverts under the Palms: The Johns Committee in Florida, 1956–1965

 “Watkins shows that the queer culture that emerged on Florida’s ‘Redneck Riviera’ was unique—a fierce (and often fraught) manifestation of regional boosterism, Cold War militarism, and competing claims over the meaning of ‘community.’
 A significant contribution to our understanding of the history of lesbian and gay experience in the United States.”—Colin R. Johnson, author of Just Queer Folks: Gender and Sexuality in Rural America

-In a state dedicated to selling an image of itself as a “family-friendly” tropical paradise, and in an era of increasing moral panic and repression, queer people were forced to renegotiate their identities and their places in society.
+In a state dedicated to selling an image of itself as a “family-friendly” tropical paradise and in an era of increasing moral panic and repression, queer people were forced to negotiate their identities and their places in society.
 Watkins re-creates queer life during this period, drawing from sources including newspaper articles, advertising and public relations campaigns, oral history accounts, government documents, and interrogation transcripts from the state’s Johns Committee.